 Sharing Rule Manager

 Sharing Rule Manager displays all created rules and the USB devices they are applied to.
 This dialog window allows adding, creating and deleting previously created rules.
-Sharing Rule Manager is opened from the Settings menu of the main program window.
+Sharing Rule Manager can be opened from the Settings menu of the main program window.

 Rule creation dialog